ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If the request specifies the 'gid_reuse' parameter encoding the CBOR simple value `true` (0xf5) and the Group Manager does not support the reassignment of OSCORE Group ID values (see {{Section 12.2.1.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}), then the Group Manager sets the value of the 'gid_reuse' status parameter in the group-configuration resource to the CBOR simple value `false` (0xf4).

-For each parameter not specified in the request, the Group Manager refers to the default values specified in {{default-values}}.
+For each parameter not specified in the POST request, the Group Manager refers to default values as specified in {{default-values}}.

 After that, the Group Manager creates a new group-membership resource accessible at /ace-group/GROUPNAME to nodes that want to join the OSCORE group, as specified in {{Section 6.1 of I-D.ietf-ace-key-groupcomm-oscore}}.
 Note that such group membership-resource comprises a number of sub-resources intended to current group members, as defined in {{Section 4.1 of RFC9594}} and {{Section 8 of I-D.ietf-ace-key-groupcomm-oscore}}.